RobotLocomotion/drake/doc/_pages/python_bindings.md

 installing or using Drake, please `conda deactivate` (repeatedly, until even the conda base environment has been deactivated) such that none of the paths reported `which -a python python3 pip pip3` refer to conda.
+Note that Miniconda seems to work fine; it's only Anaconda that has caused problems for some users.
 </div>

 # Installation